 First, allow me to clarify that I don’t identify with any singular political party.
-I guess most people would probably pin me somewhere on the left end of the political spectrum, slap a “liberal” label on me, and be done with it.
+I guess most people would probably pin me somewhere on the blueish end of the political spectrum, slap a “liberal” label on me and be done with it.
 And although I’m not affiliated with the Republicans or the Democrats, I guess most of my issue perspectives do tend to hang a little to the left.

 - I believe in equality for all people, regardless of race, gender, age, religion, disability, nationality, sexual orientation, socioeconomic status, etc.